Looking for the best things to do this Halloween in Boston? You’ve come to the right place!

 6. Have fun with the family at Marini Farm’s Hallow-Marini

-On October 22 and 23, Marini Farms (one of our favorite pumpkin patches) in Ipswich will be hosting their very own spooky celebration for kids.
+This October, Marini Farms (one of our favorite pumpkin patches) in Ipswich will be hosting their very own spooky celebration for kids.
 With a DJ, a dance party with characters, and a trick or treat hunt, families are sure to find some Halloween fun at the farm.
-Plus, there’s no tickets required at this event – the party is included in regular admission for the day!
+Tickets are $19.99 for anyone 3+.

 Find Marini Farms at 259 Linebrook Road in Ipswich, MA